You May Be Playing Russian Roulette By Losing 80 Pounds In 2 Months: Here’s Why

 - fruit and vegetables every day

-- higher fibre (4) starchy foods like potatoes, whole grain bread, brown rice or whole wheat pasta
+- higher fiber (4) starchy foods like potatoes, whole grain bread, brown rice or whole wheat pasta

 - dairy or dairy alternatives (such as soya drinks)